July 22, 2014:

 Wait, there is so much more!

+This blog is just starting up, there is much more on its way.
 Please use the following form to subscribe to my newsletter and you will be notified when my next articles arrive online.
-Some of my best tips and tricks will be made available for my newsletter members only.
+Also, some of my best tips and tricks will be made available for my newsletter members only.
 Sign up now, it’s free and every email comes with an unsubscribe link (not that you would ever want to unsubscribe):

-My next two blog posts will be: “PED’s (Performance Enhancing Drugs) for the Entrepreneur” and “Why Failing in Business is Good For You”.
+My next two blog post will be: “Three Essential Tools For Tracking Your Life and Business”, after which the highly anticipated “PED’s (Performance Enhancing Drugs) for the Entrepreneur”.
 I guarantee: You don’t want to miss them!

-Also, if you found all this interesting, please share:
+Also, if you found any of this interesting, please share: